CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 {{< img src = "/images/cumulus-linux/date-time-ptp-config.png" >}}

-This is the configuration for the above example.
-The example assumes that you have already configured the layer 3 routed interfaces (`swp1`, `swp2`, `swp3`, and `swp4`) you want to use for PTP.
+The following example configuration assumes that you have already configured the layer 3 routed interfaces (`swp1`, `swp2`, `swp3`, and `swp4`) you want to use for PTP.

 {{< tabs "518 ">}}
 {{< tab "NVUE Commands ">}}